-This post is an amalgamation of two talks I gave in the last half a year:
+This post is an amalgamation of two talks I gave between 2018 and 2019:

 - ‘Pan-Africanism, Afrofuturism and Decolonisation: Realising visions of freedom,’ University of Bristol, Black History Month programmes, 4 October 2018